The Best Rabbit Safe Houseplants

 Find out more in our Money Tree care guide.

 Over the past few years, Rattlesnake Plants have gone from being quite rare to being one of the most popular Calathea plants around… and we totally understand why!
-Not only do they have über-cool markings on their long thin leaves, but they are quite an easy plant to take care of.
+Not only do they have über-cool markings on their long thin leaves, but they are quite an easy plant to take care of (as well as being rabbit friendly).

 Native to the Brazilian rainforests, Rattlesnake Plants can adapt to a range of light levels, making them a great choice for those looking for a low-light plant.
 They also don’t need that much water as their roots absolutely hate sitting in waterlogged soil.
 The one thing you do need to make sure you do when caring for a Rattlesnake Plant is to boost the humidity either by misting the leaves or by using a humidifier.
 Even though the name sounds quite dangerous, rattlesnake Plants are completely safe for bunnies, other pets and humans too, so that’s just another reason to love them!